MJLew/AR-Snippet-Games/README.md

 # AR-Snippet-Games
-An app containing a series of small demo AR games.
+An AR app containing a series of small demo AR games.

 Developed using Unity version 2021.3.24.

-Imported Asset source listed below:
+**Mini Car Game**
+Built on top of the content from following this codelab: https://codelabs.developers.google.com/arcore-unity-ar-foundation#0

+Imported Assets:
-Starter Package
+Starter Package (from the above codelab link)